st-user/zerodep-web-push-java/zerodep-web-push-java-ext-jwt-auth0/README.md

     .additionalClaim("myArbitraryClaim", new MyClaim("...."))
     .build();

+// This method internally calls VAPIDJWTGenerator#generate.
-String jwt = generator.generate(param);// An exception will be thrown.
+String value = vapidKeyPair.generateAuthorizationHeaderValue(param);// An exception will be thrown.
 ```

 For more information, please consult the javadoc